College of Education

-The College of Education Scholarship Fund is open to all graduate and undergraduate certified students in the College of Education.
-This fund is used to recruit and retain the best and brightest students and to help elevate the financial stress and burden that comes with obtaining a college education.
+The College of Education Scholarship Fund provides scholarships to undergraduate and graduate students of all majors within the College of Education.
+This fund is used to recruit and retain high-performing students and to help alleviate the financial burdens of pursuing a college education.

 WSU ROAR Programmatic Fund

 WSU ROAR aims to provide a fully inclusive college experience for students with intellectual and developmental disabilities.
 Two years of person-centered planning and an immersive, on-campus living environment help empower these students to grow as professionals, achieve independence, and be a part of the Cougar family.
 Gifts to this fund are used to provide educational, professional, and community resources; support participant activities; and address program needs as WSU ROAR continues to grow.

 As the only program of its kind in the Pacific Northwest, WSU ROAR has the potential to have an enormous impact on the lives of students with intellectual and developmental disabilities.
 However, as is true for many of their peers, cost can be a limiting factor, and most (if not all) ROAR students will depend on scholarships to complete the program.
 This fund supports accessibility for current and future ROAR participants.